-Wendy’s is one of the most popular fast-food chains in the united states.
+Wendy’s is one of the most popular fast-food chains in the United States.
 Its mascot, Wendy, is a friendly youthful girl with two red pigtails.
-The logo has evolved over time, but Wendy has remained pretty much the same throughout.
+The logo has evolved, but Wendy has remained pretty much the same throughout.

 Julio by Pringles

 Julio is a cartoon man with a great mustache, is iconic.
 The shape of his head represents the shape of the chips inside the cylinder.
 They are all on the same side.
 The mustache brings a sense of maturity to the brand.